-Based in greater Atlanta, Sword and the Script Media, LLC is a veteran-owned boutique agency specializing in public relations, content marketing and social media for the B2B community.
+Location: Based in Atlanta, Sword and the Script Media, LLC is a veteran-owned boutique public relations and marketing consultancy.
+We specialize in PR, marketing and social media for the business-to-business (B2B) technology community.

-We do things differently and this very site exemplifies our philosophy: We develop consistent, sustainable and process-driven marketing communications programs to drive results.
+We do things differently and this site exemplifies it.
 The professional services we offer can be categorized into the following seven categories listed below.

 1. Platform: Research, strategy and counsel

 Chances are if you’re engaging us, your organization is new, your product is new, or not satisfied with existing results.
 Let’s work together to map out a plan based on data.
 Our research services include:

 - Market research including surveys, focus groups and interviews

 - Corporate and product positioning and messaging

 - Content and PR asset audit and ideation

 - Content playbook development – a plan to repeat and scale effectively

 - Win/loss and SaaS churn interviews and analysis